Demesmaeker/ImmoEliza/README.md

 **Optional objectives**

 - (DEV) Original and interactive form in the shape of a building
-- (AI) The API return a 3D model based on the coordinate (works only for the city of Mons, files too heavy for more)
+- (AI) The API return a 3D model based on the coordinates (works only for the city of Mons, files too heavy for more)

 ### When